storm-enroute/storm-enroute.github.io/dev/styleguide.md

 Line length should be 88 characters or less.
 This way, most laptop screens can display 2 screens at a reasonable font size.
 Note that legacy code might not comply to this rule, but all new code must.

+### Line folding

+Lines exceeding 88 characters in length should be folded into the next line, with a 2 space indentation.
+Prefer breaking the expression so that it remains readable:

+    val x = (1 * 5 + 2) +
+      7 / 3

+In some cases, more aggressive folding increases readability:

+    def veryLongMethodNameWithLongSignature[A: ContextBound, B <: AnyRef, CC[X]]
+      (foo: Int, bar: A, baz: CC[B]): String

+This is better:

+    def veryLongMethodNameWithLongSignature
+      [A: ContextBound, B <: AnyRef, CC[X]]
+      (foo: Int, bar: A, baz: CC[B]): String

+When argument types are long, consider folding each argument to its own line.

 ## Spacing and indentation guidelines